Eileen Gu Ailing and the female athletes that luxury brands (and the world) have fallen in love with

 Eileen Gu Ailing: Freestyle Skiing

 As an ambassador for IWC Schaffhausen, the 22-year-old fits the Swiss brand effortlessly.
 Precision, ambition, engineering excellence — these aren’t abstract values for her.
 They’re lived and honed daily.
+Her competitive record is extraordinary: 20 FIS Freestyle Ski World Cup victories, and a win rate that most athletes can only dream of.

 What makes the difference?
 Gu’s mindset.
 “You can control what you think.
 You can control how you think.
 And therefore, you can control who you are...
 The fact is, I get to become, every day, the kind of person that me, at age eight, would revere,” she said in a recent press conference following her gold medal win for the Women’s Halfpipe event at Milan Cortina Winter Olympic Games.